Polycystic Ovary Syndrome

 Electrolysis, and possibly lasers, can remove any remaining hairs permanently.

-Eflornithine hydrochloride (Vaniqa) may also help slow the hair growth on the face.
+Eflornithine hydrochloride cream (Vaniqa) may also help slow the hair growth on the face.
 It works well in about one-third to one-half of women using it.
 The medication is applied to the face twice a day like a moisturizer.
 It works by blocking a key enzyme that makes hair grow.
 Noticeable results take about six to eight weeks.
 It must be used regularly or the hair will grow back after about eight weeks.

 Bear in mind that it can take up to nine months to see effects on hair growth and a year or longer to achieve peak effect.
 The hair will still be there, but it will generally grow more slowly and be lighter and finer.